ThiliniErandi/MobileAppTesting-BiometricAuth/README.md

-# 📲 Biometric Authentication Testing – Manual QA Coverage
+# 📲 Biometric Authentication Testing

 This repository provides a comprehensive set of manual testing scenarios for **Biometric Authentication** in mobile apps.
 It ensures smooth functionality, security, and usability across different platforms, devices, and configurations.